 Census Records are information about family history that contains a lot of information that connects generations.
-In this blog, we will tell you 1940 Census Records and US Census Records.
+In this blog, we will tell you about 1940 Census Records and US Census Records.

 Whether you just started researching your American ancestors or have been doing it for decades the US federal census is a must for answers to questions.
 Like who are my ancestors and where do they live?
-Where they come from?
+Where do they come from?
 How did they put a roof over their heads and food on the table?
-But why the federal census the United States Constitution requires that representatives to the US House are proportional to the number of people who live in each state.
+But why the federal census of the United States Constitution requires that representatives to the US House are proportional to the number of people who live in each state?

 Why Is A Census Taken